insected/bobbae_gcp-wiki/Machine-Learning.md

 ### Logistic Regression

 The goal of [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression), as with any classifier, is to figure out some way to split the data to allow for an accurate prediction of a given observation's class using the information present in the features.
-For instance, if we were examining the Iris flower dataset, our classifier would figure out some method to split the data based on the following: sepal length, sepal width, petal length, petal width.

 https://www.youtube.com/watch?v=yIYKR4sgzI8

 ### Decision Trees

 [Decision trees](https://en.wikipedia.org/wiki/Decision_tree) are one of the oldest and most widely-used machine learning models, due to the fact that they work well with noisy or missing data, can easily be formed as more robust predictors, and are incredibly fast at runtime.
-Moreover, you can directly visual your model's learned logic, which means that it's an incredibly popular model for domains where model interpretability is important.

 ### SVM

 [Support vector machines](https://en.wikipedia.org/wiki/Support-vector_machine) classifier works well in complicated feature domains, albeit requiring clear separation between classes.

 SVM  is a supervised machine learning model that uses classification algorithms for two-group classification problems.
-After giving an SVM model sets of labeled training data for each category, they're able to categorize new text.

-Compared to newer algorithms like neural networks, they have two main advantages: higher speed and better performance with a limited number of samples (in the thousands).
-This makes the algorithm very suitable for text classification problems, where it’s common to have access to a dataset of at most a couple of thousands of tagged samples.
+Compared to newer algorithms like neural networks, they have two main advantages: higher speed and better performance with a limited number of samples.

 https://monkeylearn.com/blog/introduction-to-support-vector-machines-svm/

 SVMs don't work well with noisy data, and the algorithm scales roughly cubic O(n3) to input depending on your implementation.

-For example, sklearn's SVM fit time complexity is more than quadratic, so it won't be able to train quickly on large datasets (>10,000 examples).
+### Decision Trees

+[Decision trees](https://en.m.wikipedia.org/wiki/Decision_tree_learning) are desirable in that they scale well to larger datasets, they are robust against irrelevant features, and it is very easy to visualize the rationalization between a decision tree's predictions.

 ### Random forests

-Decision trees are desirable in that they scale well to larger datasets, they are robust against irrelevant features, and it is very easy to visualize the rationalization between a decision tree's predictions.
-Further, decision trees have low bias as there is minimal implicitly defined structure in the model (as opposed to linear regression, for example, which makes the assumption of linear relationships).
-Unfortunately, decision trees are prone to high variance and will overfit noisy data.

 [Random forests](https://en.wikipedia.org/wiki/Random_forest) inherit the benefits of a decision tree model whilst improving upon the performance by reducing the variance.
-In building a random forest, we train a collection of decision trees on random subsets of the training data.
-Further, on each sampling from the population, we also sample a subset of features from the overall feature space.
-This adds randomness (with the intent to reduce variance in the end model) to the splitting process by limiting the features available for to split on for each individual base model.

 ### Boosted trees

 [Boosting](https://en.wikipedia.org/wiki/Gradient_boosting#Gradient_tree_boosting) is an iterative process where models are trained in a sequential order.
-These models are known as "weak learners" as they are simple prediction rules which only perform slightly better than a random guess (ie. slightly better than 50% accuracy).
-The general concept behind boosting is to focus on the "hard" examples, or the examples that the model fails to predict correctly with confidence.
-These examples are given more emphasis by skewing the distribution of observations so that these examples are more likely to appear in a sample.
-As such, the next weak learner will focus more on getting these hard examples correct.
-Because your learner is always doing better than random, you'll always get some degree of information from each sequential training round.
-When all of the simple prediction rules are combined into one overarching model, a powerful predictor emerges.

 ### Content Classification